centrifuge/apps/.github/README.md

-# Monorepo for the Centrifuge applications.
+# Monorepo for the Centrifuge applications

-## Setup

-Make sure you have installed Yarn and NVM.

-1. Use Node v14.15.1: `nvm use`
-2. Install dependencies: `yarn install`
-3. Install `husky`: `yarn postinstall`
-4. Add `.env` files with the right environment variables to each project.

-It's also recommended to run Prettier automatically in your editor, e.g. using [this VS Code plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

 ## Preparing Envs (e.g when the dev chain data is reset)